How do I make a nutrition counseling appointment?

 - Packages, labels or websites for any vitamins, minerals, protein powder, other nutrition supplements or herbs you are taking

-Initial consultations are scheduled for 45 minutes.
-You may also be asked to completed healthy questionnaires on the computers upon check-in, so you should plan to arrive a few minutes prior to your appointment time.
-Arriving more than 10 minutes late may result in your appointment being rescheduled.
+Initial consultations are scheduled for 1 hour, follow up appointments are scheduled for 45 minutes.
+You may also be asked to completed healthy questionnaires on the computers upon check-in, so you should plan to arrive 15 minutes prior to your appointment time.
+Arriving more than 15 minutes late will result in your appointment being cancelled.

-To request a nutrition presentation for your organization, please fill out the Wellness Center Program Request Form on Org Sync.
-If you have any questions or have issues with the form, please email Lindsey Harrigan at email@example.com.
+To request a nutrition presentation for your organization, please fill out the Wellness Center Program Request Form.

-What kind of services are provided for eating disorders?
+What kind of services are provided for disordered eating/eating disorders?

 There are some situations where a student’s needs may be more intensive than the Wellness Center can provide.
-In those situations, your EDAT team will talk with you about your current symptoms, treatment recommendations and assist you in securing the most appropriate level of treatment to meet your needs.
+In those situations, your EDAT team will talk with you about your current symptoms, treatment recommendations, and assist you in securing the most appropriate level of care to meet your needs.